 Departures (October through March) scheduled upon Request: Call or e-mail!

-BOOK THIS TRIP HIKES include first and last night in local guesthouse, and all meals.
+e-mail with your request and we will send an invoice from PayPal.
+Hikes include first and last night in local guesthouse, and all meals.
 All Backpacks Weather Permitting.
 Rain will change the itinerary if river crossings are necessary!
 Minimum 3 people.
 UPGRADE to All-Inclusive Package from Los Mochis Airport, with Roundtrip First Class Copper Canyon Train ChePe (up and back), 2 Nights in El Fuerte (first and last) and all transfers and meals.
 Package adds $400.00 per person.
 (If flying, consider a FULL day in El Fuerte- 2 consecutive nights).
 Upgrade Guesthouse to Mansion Tarahumara Hotel Room with Canyon Views add $250.00 per room per night (max of 4 people).
 Transportation to and from the canyon rim rendezvous is at your expense, and on your own itinerary.
 It's a long way to go, so call for itinerary recommendations.
-Consider adding a day in Creel (Ejido San Ignacio, Cascada Cusarare, Cascada Basaseachi) or Divisadero (for local dayhikes or Parque Adventura Tarahumara ziplines/cablecar/via ferrata).
+Consider adding a day in Creel (Ejido San Ignacio, Cascada Cusarare, Cascada Basaseachi) or Divisadero (for local dayhikes or Parque Aventura Tarahumara ziplines/cablecar/via ferrata).

 The Pamachi Loop is a route that connects trails that the Tarahumara regularly use.
 The loop described here can be expanded to include more climbs or more crossings.
 The current itinerary it sufficiently difficult for 95% of the people who hire us.
 If you're one of the 5%, we look forward to the exercise.